-On the 4th May, voters in Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton will head to the polls to elect the first ever West Midlands Mayor.
-This individual has the opportunity to become a powerful champion for the region.
+On the 4th May 2017 voters across Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton elected the first West Midlands Mayor: Andy Street.

 Before becoming the Conservative candidate for West Midlands Mayor, Andy was best known as MD of John Lewis Partnership and Chair of the Greater Birmingham & Solihull Local Enterprise Partnership.

 Ahead of the election, Andy Street shared a blog post and recorded messages with the Chambers on his message to the business community:

 Ahead of the election, the Greater Birmingham Chambers of Commerce, in partnership with the Black Country Chamber of Commerce and Coventry & Warwickshire Chamber of Commerce, published Business Priorities 2017: Vision for a West Midlands Mayor.

 Throughout the campaign we used this document to promote a pro business agenda with all of the candidates.
 Andy Street voiced his support for the work (click here for details) and we look forward to working with him to help make his ambitions for the region a reality and ensure a strong business voice is heard within the West Midlands Combined Authority.

 The turnout at this election was 26.68%.
 It was highest in Solihull (33.68%) and lowest in Sandwell (23.27%).

 This election used the supplementary voting system.
 That means each voter was able to select a first and second choice preference.
 As no candidate received over 50% of the first preference votes, all but the top two candidates were then excluded.
 The second choice votes of those whose first choice candidate was excluded where then counted and allocated accordingly:First Preference Votes:

 You can find out more about the results, including how each local authority area voted here.